sodafoundation/documentation/content/soda-gettingstarted/installation-using-ansible.md

 performance_collection_interval: 900
 ```
 The Kafka or Prometheus exporters endpoints can be configured here
-In case of the Prometheus exporter, the dir `/var/lib/delfin/metrics` will be used by Delfin to save the file with time series data for all the resources to be scraped by promtheus.
+In case of the Prometheus exporter, the dir `/var/lib/delfin/metrics` will be used by Delfin to save the file with time series data for all the resources to be scraped by Promtheus.
 ```
 # Exporter configurations for Kafka
 delfin_exporter_kafka_ip: 'localhost'